-Magnificent châteaux, picturesque villages & beautiful gardens in a 2-day tour from Paris.
+While the moniker Valley of 1,000 Chateaux may be a bit of an exaggeration, you are certainly going to find loads of magnificent châteaux, picturesque villages, and beautiful gardens in a 2-day tour from Paris to the Loire Valley.
 In French château means one castle and châteaux means many castles.
-On this two-day tour of the Loire Valley you will, indeed, visit many castles — a multitude of lavish, quirky and elegant châteaux!
+With this travel package you will, indeed, visit many castles — a multitude of lavish, quirky and elegant châteaux!

-A guided visit of the Château de Blois gives you a great introduction to the history of the Loire Valley.
+The Aquitaine motorway takes you out of Paris headed towards the Loire Valley.
+First stop, Château de Blois where a guided visit gives you a great introduction to the history of the Loire Valley.

 Start the day with a guided tour of Château de Chenonceau.
 Then head to Château de Cheverny for a visit with lunch at the rustic Hotel Saint-Hubert.
 The last stop of the day is Château de Chambord.
 See why it was the inspiration for the castle in the Disney classic, Beauty and Beast.
 Say farewell to the Loire Valley in the late afternoon and arrive back in Paris in time for dinner.

 The palace of French kings, Château de Blois is where Joan of Arc was blessed by the Archbishop of Reims in 1429 before she left for battle in Orleans.